-1 Materials provide multiple opportunities for students to develop, practice, and demonstrate mastery of appropriate scientific and engineering practices as outlined in the TEKS. Μ Т mastery of appropriate scientific and engineering practices as outlined in the TEKS.
-2 Materials strategically and systematically develop students' content knowledge and skills as appropriate for the concept and grade level or course as outlined in the TEKS. Μ 2 appropriate for the concept and grade level or course as outlined in the TEKS.
-Materials include sufficient opportunities, as outlined in the TEKS, for students to ask Μ 3 questions and plan and conduct classroom, laboratory, and field investigations, and engage in problem-solving to develop an understanding of science concepts. in problem-solving to develop an understanding of science concepts.
+1 , Materials provide multiple opportunities for students to develop, practice, and demonstrate M L Materials provide multiple opportunities for students to develop, practice, and demonstrate mastery of appropriate scientific and engineering practices as outlined in the TEKS. , Materials strategically and systematically develop students' content knowledge and skills as М 4 Materials strategically and systematically develop students' content knowledge and skills as appropriate for the concept and grade level or course as outlined in the TEKS.
+Materials include sufficient opportunities, as outlined in the TEKS, for students to ask М 3 3 questions and plan and conduct classroom, laboratory, and field investigations, and engage in problem-solving to develop an understanding of science concepts.